 Signs of Adderall Abuse

 Snorting Adderall is a red flag for abuse of the drug.
-No doctor will suggest that a patient crush Adderall pills and snort them rather than swallow them as prescribed.
-Seeking a high from use of the pills signifies that the user is taking the drug not for medicinal use but for another purpose, either to get high or to better focus on specific tasks.
+No doctor will suggest that a patient crush Adderall pills and snort them.
+When an individual seeks a high from use of the pills signifies that the user is not taking the drug not for medicinal use.

 - Small cut drinking straws or other tubes that may be used for snorting